lfy-123/Binary-Task-Switch/merge_vit/README.md

 Please follow [doc](./data/README.md) to place these datasets.

 ## Checkpoints
-You can download the fine-tuned checkpoints from the [Google Drive folder]()
+You can download the fine-tuned checkpoints from the [huggingface](https://huggingface.co/lfy-hg/ViTs-on-multi-dataset).

 Please follow [doc](./ckpts/README.md) to place these checkpoints.